PheaSoy/zerdis/README.md

 `configure.redis.topic=my-spring-boot-redis-topic`.

-### Configure Client
+### configure-client
-Like Configure Server, you just `@EnableRedisConfigureClient` to your spring boot application.
+Like configure-server, you just `@EnableRedisConfigureClient` to your spring boot application.
 ```
 @SpringBootApplication
 @EnableRedisConfigureClient